 2. drain and chop them roughly.

-3. chop 1 green chili (hari mirch) and 2 to 3 garlic (lahsun) roughly. measure and keep all the ingredients ready for the sweet green chutney.
+3. chop 1 green chili (hari mirch) and 2 to 3 garlic cloves (lahsun). measure and keep all the ingredients ready for making sweet green chutney.

 4. in a blender or a chutney grinder, add chopped coriander leaves and mint leaves.

-5. next add 1 teaspoon organic unrefined cane sugar or normal sugar as required along chopped garlic and green chili.
+5. next add 1 teaspoon sugar, chopped garlic and chopped green chili.

 9. blend everything well till smooth.